 We might stumble into the kitchen and make a coffee before preparing Christmas dinner, but the royals have duties to perform – even on December 25th.
 Each year, they put on their Sunday best and head to the Christmas church service at St. Mary Magdalene.

 It’s a welcome sight for the locals who turn up in their hundreds to watch the family make their way into the place of worship.
-Last year marked Meghan’s first Christmas as part of the royal family, as Harry’s fiance.
-This year she will be in attendance as the (very pregnant) Duchess of Sussex.
+2017 marked Meghan’s first Christmas as part of the royal family, as Harry’s fiance.
+The following year she was in attendance as the (very pregnant) Duchess of Sussex.